To ensure that everyone has an enjoyable visit to the Capitol, we ask that you share these guidelines with your students and chaperones.

 - Food, beverages (including bottled water) are prohibited in the building.
 Click here for a complete list of items prohibited in the Capitol.

 - The Capitol is a working office building.
-Therefore, you are expected to dress appropriately and behave in a respectful manner in this business environment.
+Please dress appropriately and behave in a respectful manner in this business environment.

 While in the Capitol Visitor Center and the historic Capitol: